Usage in code

 option path

-also create missing path if you enable create_path
+missing path if you enable initialize

-version of settings:
+settings:

 ckanext.files.storage.default.type = files:fs